-As a cross-cutting methodological HPRU, our main focus is to develop and support the implementation of methodology that is useful to, and used by, subject area specific HPRUs, subject specific units in PHE and the Core Bioinformatics and Information Services units in PHE.
+As a cross-cutting methodological HPRU, our main focus is to develop and support the implementation of methodology that is useful to, and used by, subject area specific HPRUs, subject specific units in UKHSA and the Core Bioinformatics and Information Services units in UKHSA.

 Our method development projects are combine identified user needs and expert vision for coherent, methodologically optimal, scalable tools.
 This includes collaboration with the planned user base, wider stakeholders, and our PPIE and External Advisory groups to ensure a broad input into our research.
 We are collaboratimg with other HPRUs to ensure that tools we develop are relevant to HPRU needs and priorities, and to support colleagues in implementing them.

-Another video explaining knowledge mobilisation with examples from health protection research is available from the Health Protection Research Unit in Behavioural Sicence and Evaluation.
+Another video explaining knowledge mobilisation with examples from health protection research is available from the Health Protection Research Unit in Behavioural Science and Evaluation.